-When we do cardio exercises, we clean out the “muck” in our system, allowing for increased blood flow and circulation to our heart, brain, and other organs.
-This helps reduce the chance of stroke in adults.
-Increased circulation also has tremendous benefits on our skin, as it increases the oxygen supply and results in clearer skin.
+When we do cardio exercises, we clean out the “muck” in our system, allowing for increased blood flow and circulation to our heart, brain, and other organs, which helps reduce the chance of stroke in adults.
+Increased circulation also tremendously benefits our skin, increasing oxygen supply and producing clearer skin.

-Our mood can fluctuate each day.
-That said, regular cardio workouts help boost our mood by reducing stress, improving self-esteem, and releasing tension-fighting hormones such as serotonin, dopamine, and norepinephrine.
+Our moods can fluctuate each day.
+Regular cardio workouts help boost our mood by reducing stress, improving self-esteem, and releasing tension-fighting hormones such as serotonin, dopamine, and norepinephrine.
 The endorphins released after a stellar workout also provide energy throughout the day.
 And when you’re ready to sleep, cardio allows you to snooze faster and maintain REM for longer.